 - You will begin to do “active sitting” on a stool, as opposed to slouching which messes up back and core muscles.

-Below, we will go into detail about how these reasons improve posture and back health overall before discussing why chairs can be disadvantageous to posture and back health.
+Below, we touch upon how these reasons improve posture and back health overall before discussing why chairs can be disadvantageous to posture and back health.

 Stools promote a natural back curve when sitting

 Typically, people complain of an uncomfortable back when sitting against a chair back for long periods.
-This is due to the unnatural position the chair frame puts the spine in, thus causing strain and eventually pain.
+This is due to the unnatural position the chair frame puts the spine in, thus causing strain and eventually pain such as sciatica.

 One of the key reasons that stools are ergonomically superior over chairs is that they actually encourage the back into a more natural curve.